heaps-smart/heaps-smart/_posts/doing-more-with-less-part-2.md

 ## Final thoughts

-- **Automate thoughtfully.** Start with the repetitive stuff that doesn't add much value.
-For us, repackaging the same message for different audiences was an easy win.
+- **Automate thoughtfully.** Start by identifying where you or your team spend time on repetitive work that doesn't add much value.
+In our case, recreating the same messaging for different audiences was a clear candidate for automation.

-- **Review platform pricing before you build.** Tools like n8n can be run locally, free forever.
-That makes them perfect for testing before committing to cloud plans.
-Start small and scale up only when needed.
+- **Review platform pricing carefully before you build.** Tools like n8n can be run locally for free forever, making them ideal for testing before committing to paid cloud plans or full rollouts.
+Start small and upgrade your plan as you really need it.

-- **Control your AI usage.** Use your own OpenAI API key to keep costs visible and under control.
-Add token limits, filter what content gets processed, and batch your automations.
-Always test first — is it actually helpful?
-Refine it.
+- **Control your AI usage.** Connect your own OpenAI API key for full visibility and cost control.
+It's often cheaper and gives you more flexibility than bundled AI features in platforms like [Zapier](https://zapier.com/) or [Make](https://www.make.com/).
+Add caps on token usage, filter what content gets processed, and run your automations in small batches.
+Always test your setup first — is it actually helpful?
+Get feedback and refine.

-- **Get advice early.** If budget is a concern, talk to someone who knows the landscape.
-The right setup can save you hours — and money — later on.
+- **Get professional advice early.** If cost is a major factor, consult with someone who knows the automation landscape.
+The right tool stack from the start can save you hours — and dollars — down the track.

 ---